NOJA Power

 With renewable energy sources typically showing lower maximum fault currents than synchronous generation, NOJA Power’s OSM Recloser device has been increasingly applied as the point of connection circuit breaker for these installations.
 The NOJA Power RC-20 controller has ROCOF included as standard, along with the RC-10/15 platform ROCOF implementation road-mapped for release with the forthcoming 1.24 firmware release.
 With these features available in the core product, protection engineers can meet AEMO access standard requirements using a standard integrated product.

-“ROCOF will shortly be available to all users of our RC10 and RC15 control platform in the forthcoming 1.24 firmware release, and is already available in RC-20 products,” reports NOJA Power Group Managing Director Neil O’Sullivan.
+“ROCOF will shortly be available to all users of our RC-10 and RC-15 control platform in the forthcoming 1.24 firmware release, and is already available in RC-20 products,” reports NOJA Power Group Managing Director Neil O’Sullivan.
 “Legacy equipment can have the ROCOF function added with a firmware upgrade at no cost.
 As ROCOF is quite often mandated by regulation our reclosers can be used to isolate islanded networks to comply with Regulator obligations.”

 References